• Skip to main content

 This 5-ingredient Chocolate Tofu Pudding is kid-friendly, simple to blend together, and makes a great protein-rich dessert or snack.

-A lot of people struggled to find kid-friendly ways to prep it.
 I totally get it: Tofu is squishy.
 It’s bland on its own.
 And it comes out of the container as a unappealing gelatinous blob.
-But it’s also a stellar plant-based source of protein.
-So introducing it to your kids in different ways is well worth it.

 As I was researching recipe ideas, I stumbled on this Mexican Chocolate Tofu Pudding from Mark Bittman.
 One of my boys isn’t wild about spice, and I found the level of cinnamon overpowering, so I tinkered with the recipe a bit and found something my teen is actually excited about when he spots it in the fridge.